 With cutting-edge stroke treatment and comprehensive care at Augusta University Health Advanced Comprehensive Stroke Center, our stroke experts deliver skilled and responsive stroke care for improved outcomes.
 Stroke is caused by atherosclerosis, a progressive disease of the arteries resulting in plaque deposits.
 These plaque deposits can cause a narrowing or stenosis in the carotid arteries, increasing the risk for stroke.
 Carotid endarterectomy is a surgical procedure performed to reduce the risk of stroke in patients with severe stenosis of the internal carotid artery, and history of a transient ischemic attack (TIA) or stroke, or other significant risk factors.

-Symptomatic carotid stenosis refers to patient with a recent TIA or stroke prior the endarterectomy.
+Symptomatic carotid stenosis refers to patient with a recent alteplase or stroke prior the endarterectomy.

-Asymptomatic carotid stenosis refers to patient without a recent TIA or stroke prior to endarterectomy.
+Asymptomatic carotid stenosis refers to patient without a recent alteplaseor stroke prior to endarterectomy.

 Clipping and Coiling Mortality Rate: